Azure-Readiness/Academic/Content/3. Storage/Azure Storage and Cognitive Services HOL (Node).md

     _Intellipix after uploading several images_

-1. Type a keyword such as "river" into the search box.
+1. Type a keyword describing something you see in the images — for example, "river" — into the search box.
 Search results will vary depending on what you typed and what images you uploaded.
 But the result should be a filtered list of images — images whose metadata keywords include all or part of the keyword that you typed.

     ![Performing a search](Images/node-search-results.png)